 Infancy is a good time for adults to begin reading and enjoying picture books with children.
 Adults can also listen to different kinds of music with babies and sing to them.

 Babies benefit from floor time when they can safely roll around and explore.
 Once a baby begins to crawl, toys that can be pushed or rolled and chased across the floor encourage physical activity and interaction with other people.

 Toddlers continue to develop both small and large motor skills.
-They enjoy manipulating objects—for example, putting things into a container and then dumping them out.
-They can also learn from messy play with water, sand, and soft clay or play dough.
+They enjoy manipulating objects, such as putting things into a container and then dumping them out.
+They can also learn from messy play with water, sand, and soft clay or Play-Doh.
 Many playful art activities support fine motor skills and encourage children’s creativity.
 They can begin to use large paint brushes, washable (nontoxic) paints, and crayons.
 Toddlers need close supervision and safe play materials in case they decide to taste them!

-Toddlers can begin to sing songs with adults or make their own music.
+Toddlers can begin to sing songs with adults or make music.
 Pots and pans make great percussion instruments.
 Toddlers may want to move with the music and begin to dance.